 Generally, employees contribute money to their 401(k) accounts, which is sometimes matched by employers.
 The money is invested, and any growth on the earning is usually not taxed until distributed in most cases at retirement.

-As is the case with transferring money from a superannuation account to a 401(k) account, there is no direct rollover.
+As is the case with transferring money from a superannuation account to a 401(k) account in Australia, there is no direct rollover.
 The funds must be issued to the taxpayer and deposited into the superannuation account.

 Any distributions taken after reaching age 59 ½ years are subject to ordinary income tax.
 Most 401k withdrawals taken before age 59 ½ are subject to regular income tax as well as a 10% penalty.

 There are a few exceptions to avoid the 10% penalty, but unfortunately, none of these exceptions are applicable if the distribution is taken and the funds are deposited into a superannuation fund.
 Distributions are reported on Form 1099-R, which should be provided to your tax preparer.

 Depositing money into your Australian superannuation fund is as simple as making a deposit into your bank account.

 These contributions are considered after-tax super contributions, so the maximum contribution per Australian tax year is 100,000 AUD.
 In some circumstances, depending on the balance of your super, a contribution of up to 300,000 AUD is allowed.

 There is no tax consequence in Australia for this type of contribution, but depending on your aggregate level of a taxpayer’s contribution, there are possible tax consequences in the US.